smartsheet-platform/smartsheet-csharp-sdk/README.md

 ```
 A simple, but complete sample application project is here: https://github.com/smartsheet-samples/csharp-read-write-sheet

+## Advanced Topics
+For details about logging, testing, how to use a passthrough option, and how to override HTTP client behavior, see [Advanced Topics](ADVANCED.md).

 ## Documentation
 The full Smartsheet API documentation is here: http://smartsheet-platform.github.io/api-docs/?csharp#.